 - Has neck or back pain that causes discomfort in the dental chair

 - Is bothered by the sounds and smells of the dental office

 Sedation Dentistry FAQ’s

 Are you still curious about sedation dentistry?
-At Complete Cosmetic Care Dentistry, we want all of our patients to have the information they need to feel confident and comfortable with our treatments.
+At 918 Dentist, we want all of our patients to have the information they need to feel confident and comfortable with our treatments.
 That’s why we’ve included the answers to some of the most frequently asked questions about sedation dentistry.
 Read on to learn more about how we can use this service to keep you calm and relaxed during your dental visits.

 Is Sedation Dentistry Safe?

 Sedation dentistry is completely safe as long as it’s administered by a dental expert.
 We have certified sedation dentists in Glenpool on staff who have extensive knowledge and experience with this treatment.
 Additionally, most dental practices can’t offer IV sedation because it requires additional education.
 However, our highly trained dentists make it possible for patients to enjoy a variety of sedation options, including IV sedation at our convenient location!

 What Kind of Sedation is Best for Me?

 Because we offer a variety of sedation treatments, you may be wondering which one is right for you.
 The best way to know is by contacting our office for a consultation.
 You can explain your specific fears or anxieties, and we will recommend the option that works best.
 Typically, patients with mild anxiety can benefit from nitrous oxide (also known as laughing gas).
 However, we also have oral conscious and IV sedation dentistry for those with moderate to severe dental anxiety.
 We understand that dental fear can be powerful, which is why we want to get to know you and your concerns.
 From there, we can ensure that the treatment we choose will allow you to enjoy effective, relaxing, and pain-free dentistry.